How to Set Up Pageview Tracking on a One-Page Website

 Link attribution settings in ExactMetrics

-Click the switch for Enable Enhanced Link Attribution and Enable Anchor Tracking.
+Click the switch for Enable Enhanced Link Attribution and check Enable Anchor Tracking.

 Enhanced Link Attribution and Anchor Tracking